 Analysts Estimate Equity Bancshares (EQBK) to Report a Decline in Earnings: What to Look Out for

-Wall Street expects a year-over-year decline in earnings on higher revenues when Equity Bancshares (EQBK) reports results for the quarter ended September 2020.
-While this widely-known consensus outlook is important in gauging the company's earnings picture, a powerful factor that could impact its near-term stock price is how the actual results compare to these estimates.
+Equity Bancshares (EQBK) is expected to deliver a year-over-year decline in earnings on higher revenues when it reports results for the quarter ended September 2020.
+This widely-known consensus outlook gives a good sense of the company's earnings picture, but how the actual results compare to these estimates is a powerful factor that could impact its near-term stock price.

 Zacks Consensus Estimate